junxit/us-congress-bills-115/metadata.md

 - 2018-12-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
 - 2018-12-19 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S7898)
 - 2018-12-19 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S7898)
+- 2018-12-20 — Held at the desk.
+- 2018-12-20 — Message on Senate action sent to the House.
+- 2018-12-20 — Received in the House.
+- 2018-12-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-12-21 — Considered as unfinished business. (consideration: CR H10579-10580)
+- 2018-12-21 — Considered under suspension of the rules. (consideration: CR H10560)
+- 2018-12-21 — DEBATE - The House proceeded with forty minutes of debate on S. 3456.
+- 2018-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-21 — Mr. McClintock moved to suspend the rules and pass the bill.
+- 2018-12-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 365 - 5, 2 Present (Roll no. 496). (text: CR H10560)
+- 2018-12-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 365 - 5, 2 Present (Roll no. 496).(text: CR H10560)
+- 2019-01-02 — Presented to President.
+- 2019-01-02 — Presented to President.
+- 2019-01-10 — Became Public Law No: 115-432.
+- 2019-01-10 — Became Public Law No: 115-432.
+- 2019-01-10 — Signed by President.
+- 2019-01-10 — Signed by President.